ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### unreliable-datagram

-This profile provides unreliable datagram transport service.
+This profile provides a datagram transport service without any reliability guarentees.
 An example of a protocol that provides this service is UDP.
 It consists of the following properties: